 An offshore R&D branch in Eastern Europe will allow you to accelerate your entry into local and international markets, as well as help you attract investments (or even go public).
 This is what happened to one of our clients, BigCommerce, that joined NASDAQ in 2020 with a surge in IPO of almost 300%!

 3. The team creates value for your business.

 Software engineers in R&D will be like your in-house employees but located in Eastern Europe.
 They will perform better than outsourcing teams because such developers get a sense of ownership over your product and prefer to see how people use what they create.
 Nevertheless, they will never claim your IP rights because our company never retains the intellectual property of our clients.

 4. You control all expenses.

 Apart from providing 100% transparent pricing and a calculator that lets you see the approximate price for our services, our team also produces detailed monthly invoices to let you control your finances.

 On top of that, you will always be aware of the development stage your R&D employees are at.
 We track the performance of developers and report both strong and weak spots in your team to you each week.
 This is important to make rational decisions about team adjustments and apply the best practices for your business.

 If you need help to create home offices and set up IT infrastructure for remote engineers, we also do that.
-Our team will also assist you in case you want to promote your company in Ukraine!
+Our team will also assist you in case you want to promote your company in Eastern Europe!
 You can also get other operational services – from real estate to payroll & accounting – to ensure flawless operation of your team.

 Remote employees hired in-house or via outsourcing is an answer for many companies to the changes inflicted by Covid-19.
 There are many benefits and challenges of a virtual team, for instance, you can scale your business and save money on the office lease and utilities.
 Still, you get exposed to management troubles and receive no administrative support.